 Talk to your doctor

 You may be able to change your medicines to fit your schedule better — for instance, by cutting the number of daily doses or using combination products if available.
-You may also be able to change the way the medicine is given — for instance, by using a skin patch instead of a pill.
+You may also be able to change the way the medicine is given, like using a skin patch instead of a pill.

 Get refill reminders

 Be sure not to run out of your medications.
-With some mail-order pharmacy services, including Humana's RightSource, you can get refill reminders.
+With some pharmacies, including Humana Pharmacy, you can get refill reminders.

 To make sure your medicine is helpful and safe, learn as much as you can about your condition and treatment.
 Some of the questions to ask: